terrychild/only-connect/docs/connections-blog/connections.md

 ## Improvements

 At this point I’m ready to call this project complete.
-It’s functional and I’ve discovered trying to come up with walls is quite fun in it’s self.
+It’s functional and does what I need it to do.

 That said there are always improvements I could make, here are some obvious ones that are missing when compare to the TV show: